 What’s more, by designing approval workflows into the process, automation software can ensure that any documents sent have been approved by the relevant team member.

 Our tool can help you automate your entire workflow across multiple practicing groups and even external stakeholders.
-Let us know if you have another example of how to use this automation, and we can add it to this content.
+Check out our YouTube channel for more content on how you can use Legalboards to automate your workflow.